-It shall be the policy of each LEA that children participating in early intervention programs under the Individuals with Disabilities Education Act (IDEA), Part C and who will participate in preschool programs, experience a smooth and effective transition to preschool programs in a manner consistent with 20 USC Section 1437(a)(9).
+It shall be the policy of this Local Education Agency (LEA) and each LEA within the San Luis Obispo County Special Education Local Plan Area (SELPA) that children participating in early intervention programs under the Individuals with Disabilities Education Act (IDEA), Part C, and who will participate in preschool programs, experience a smooth and effective transition to preschool programs in a manner consistent with 20 USC Section 1437(a)(9).
 The transition process shall begin prior to the child's third birthday.